pablohayden/cart/README.md

 ## Motivation

-Project was implemented using Java 8 and uses the spring boot framework with JPA/Hibernate and a H2 database.
+Project was implemented using Java 8 and uses the Spring Boot and is tested using pure JUnit.

+1. Note on Streaming API - project the Streaming API feature introduced in Java8 to demonstrate the collection filtering, grouping and performing anonymous functional actions on a collection.
+Incredible powerful feature but in most cases streaming is not going to perform as well as using standard iterators/for-loops and this would need to be considered for a production release.
+Also readability to some may be reduced.

+2. Note on the use of Spring Boot - using Spring Boot was unnecessary to fill the brief but using it means that we can quickly prototype DB integration and expose a RESTFUL web service in a very short space of time which makes this application far more useful.
+- Spring Boot initilizes the JPA using annotations.
+- Initializes all components by scanning the current classpath @
+- Spring Annotations are preferred in this case as it's a relatively small application and DAO file structure helps to identify relevant spring stereotypes & JPA repositories.
+- Spring Boot has a convenience utility that loads a default properties file from the class-path application.properities.
+  Properties that have traditionally been maintained in separate file (persistence.xml and hibernate.cfg.xml are all now configured within the one place.
+  Logging & tomcat properties can also be configured within here.
+- CartCommandLineRunner is a Spring component interface that spring will invoke at run time and basically wraps the main method of the application.
+It's a convenience method that supports multiple runtime instances.

+3. Note on H2 DB - The in memory database is used to prototype database integration.
 The H2 console is registered at http://localhost:8080/console which can be accessed to see the tables and underlying generated data schema & data.
 Entity tables are automatically generated using JPA/Hibernate create/drop table option during start up.

-It uses the Streaming API feature introduced in Java8 to demonstrate the collection filtering, grouping and performing anonymous functionally actions on a collection.
-In most cases streaming is not going to perform as well as using standard iterators/forloops and this would need to be considered for a production release.
+Spring Boot automatically detects a number of file types from the classpath including data.sql, which contains an SQL data file to generate the product types.

-Note on Patterns - Factory/Command/Strategy pattern mix that allows us to apply different discount rules sets RuleCalculator to a shopping cart and to generate different RuleCalculator using the Factory method.
+4. Note on Patterns - Factory/Command/Strategy pattern mix that allows us to apply different discount rules sets RuleCalculator to a shopping cart and to generate different RuleCalculator using the Factory method.
+Using this pattern improves our ability to introduce new discount rules, extend the code base, to isolation test discount rules and promote the single responsibility principle.

-Note on the use of Spring Boot - using springboot was unnecessary to fill the brief but using it means that we can quickly prototype DB integration and expose a RESTFUL web service in a very short space of time.

 ## Tests